 Pine bark extract is another common ingredient in supplements that I have been recommending.

-One study, in particular, found that it’s effective enough to boost testosterone naturally and also has an impact on erectile dysfunction .
+One of the studies published on the PubMed website found that it’s effective enough to boost testosterone naturally and also has an impact on erectile dysfunction.
+This dual-action effect makes it a valuable addition to any testosterone-boosting regimen .

 The boosted testosterone levels should also make a significant enough difference to any athletes in a bulking phase.